actualmira/cloud-security-implementation/README.md

 A developer accidentally disables S3 Block Public Access while troubleshooting or worse, an attacker with compromised credentials intentionally exposes buckets to exfiltrate data.
 Either way, sensitive information is now accessible to anyone on the internet.

-**Industry standard:** NSA/CISA guidelines recommend "continuous monitoring and automated remediation" for cloud security.
+**Industry standard:** NSA/CISA guidelines recommend continuous monitoring and automated remediation for cloud security.
 Manual compliance processes are too slow.
 If a misconfiguration exists for hours before discovery, it gives attackers time to exploit it.
 Automated enforcement closes that window from minutes or hours to seconds.

 #### My Solution: AWS Config + Lambda Automation